Ross Hammond

-Ross Hammond (born August 10, 1977) is a jazz guitarist and concert promoter.
-He co-founded the In the Flow Jazz and Improvisational Music Festival, which has been held annually in Sacramento, California, since 2008.
+Ross Hammond (born August 10, 1977) is a Sacramento-based jazz guitarist, educator and concert promoter.

-Career
+Early life

 Hammond was born August 10, 1977, in Lexington, Kentucky.
 He moved to Sacramento when he was 10 years old.
 Hammond started playing guitar, a gift from his mother, two years later.
 He wanted to play drums, but his mother was in favor of the more portable guitar.
 Hammond played rock, funk, and soul music in high school.
 He graduated from Christian Brothers High School in 1995.

+Education

 He attended California State University Sacramento, where he received a degree in communication in 1999.
 "I was taking lessons from a really good guitar teacher named Jim Beeler, and he introduced me to Kenny Burrell and Grant Green and Wes Montgomery and Mark Whitfield.
 It was a step further than what I was already doing."
 While studying at CSUS, Hammond started a band called Chile Palmer.

+Performing and recording

 His recording career as a leader began in 2003 with the album Gauche, followed by Optimism (2004), Sometimes Nocturnal (2005), Ross Hammond's Teakayo Mission (2007), Duets (2008), and Effective Use of Space (2009).

 In 2008, Hammond and Byron Blackburn co-founded the In the Flow Jazz and Improvisational Music Festival.
 The festival emphasizes free form jazz and takes place annually in Sacramento.

 Hammond started the new decade with the solo guitar album Ambience, Antiquite and Other Love Songs (2010).
 In 2012, he formed the Ross Hammond Quartet with multi-instrumentalist Vinny Golia, drummer Alex Cline, and bassist Steuart Liebig.
 The quartet released Adored in 2012 and Cathedrals in 2013.
 Both albums were recorded live in one day in a style reminiscent of classic jazz albums.
 Cathedrals received a four-star review in Downbeat and was named one of the top jazz releases of 2013.
 Jazz critic Ted Gioia named the album Upward (2016) by Hammond and Sameer Gupta thirty-fifth in his top 100 albums of the year.

-Hammond plays in a duo with drummer Scott Amendola called Lovely Builders and in Electropoetic Coffee with poet NSAA (Lawrence Dinkins).
-He has also worked with Adam Lane, Alan Cook, Alex Jenkins, Calvin Weston, Darren Johnston, Devin Hoff, Dwight Trible, G. E. Stinson, John Hanes, Ken Filiano, Kevin Corcoran, Kevin Seconds, Mike Pride, Murray Campbell, Oliver Lake, Sameer Gupta, Steve Adams, and Vinny Golia.
+Work as an educator

+Hammond has been teaching out of his studio, Gold Lion Arts in Sacramento, CA since 2013.
+In addition, he had an artist residency at Northern Arizona University in 2019, and spent a week doing individual lessons and small-group workshops, and also conducted a piece for the NAU large ensemble.
+He's taught music classes and workshops at Christian Brothers High School, River City High School, The Language Academy and William Land Elementary School in Sacramento.
+He's led improvisation and music career workshops at Sacramento City College and American River College.

+Music series curator

+Hammond started the Nebraska Mondays series at Luna’s Cafe in 2009, which continues to this day.
+From 2006 until 2012, he programmed the In The Flow Jazz Festival in Sacramento, CA.